gsarig/slashadmin/readme.txt

 *Administration*

 * Insert Google Analytics tracking code (so as you don't have to remember re-entering it in case you switch themes in the future)
+* Hide Site Health from everyone except from a selected Admin
+* Hide ACF options from everyone except from the selected Admin
 * Since WordPress 5.2 there is a built-in feature that detects when a plugin or theme causes a fatal error on your site, and notifies you with this automated email.
 By default, it will be sent to the admin email.
-Slash Admin allows you to override it (you can also add multiple recipients if you like).
+Slash Admin allows you to override it (you can also add multiple recipients if you like)
 * Limit the number of revisions that WordPress keeps for each post (keeps the database cleaner)
 * Prevent Post Updates and Deletion After a Set Period.
-Useful if you have many editors or in cases where an editor's account is compromized, adding spam code to the posts (by disallowing editing of older posts you limit the damage)
+Useful if you have many editors or in cases where an editor's account is compromised, adding spam code to the posts (by disallowing editing of older posts you limit the damage)
 * Enable Jetpack development mode
 * Move Jetpack share and like buttons
 * Maintenance mode.
 If checked, non-Admins will not be able to acess the WordPress backend and they will see a customizable message instead.
 Useful if you want to perform some maintenance work to your website and you don't want your Editors to add or modify the content before you finish.
 Admins are not affected and they can always login as usual.